Is Normalization of Employee Score Force Fitting in the Bell Curve?

 It is applicable for organizations of all sizes.
-Raw scores to calculate final grade may not be accurate.
+Raw scores to calculate the final grade may not be accurate.
 Most organizations are departmentalized and each employee has a different job function & role to play, this leaves us with no standard scale to compare performance between different employees.
-This coupled with the difficulty of assignments and the variability in assessment style of managers makes it imperative to ensure performance score are normalized.
+This coupled with the difficulty of assignments and the variability in assessment style of managers makes it imperative to ensure performance scores are normalized.

 Why is Normalization tied to performance reviews?

-Every organization has a clear cut detail w.r.t the number of employees and their compensation details, using this they create a normal curve for estimating budget.
+Every organization has a clear cut detail w.r.t the number of employees and their compensation details, using this they create a normal curve for estimating the budget.
 When they superimpose the performance rating on this at the end of the year, they will be able to estimate the budget for the variable pay payouts.

 This should provide the platform to understand the variance in the assessment style by function & by different managers.
-Now it will be easy to apply standardization process taking into account the KRA/KPIs of individual employee's and objectively assessing if they were tough or easy.
+Now it will be easy to apply the standardization process taking into account the KRA/KPIs of individual employees and objectively assessing if they were tough or easy.
 This would ensure there is limited possibility for bias as this ensures objectivity and transparency.

-Would it be a better idea to create a common platform and scale for comparing performance of employees?
+Would it be a better idea to create a common platform and scale for comparing the performance of employees?

-Yes, but we will not be able to do so because, every employee has a different job function and for each department goals and objectives are different.
+Yes, but we will not be able to do so because every employee has a different job function and for each department goals and objectives are different.
 This makes creating a common platform or a common scale difficult.
 Hence, blanket comparison of performance across the organization would be inaccurate and ridden with errors.